 The Company also recognizes revenues from the rental of equipment.
-The Company's rental revenues have not been significant to date and have accounted for less than one percent of total revenues for the three months ended March 31, 2021 and 2020.
-The Company's rental contracts are fixed price contracts for fixed durations of time and include freight and delivery charges and are recognized on a straight-line basis over the rental period.
+The Company's rental revenues have not been significant to date and have accounted for less than one percent of total revenues for the three and six-month periods ended June 30, 2022 and 2021.